tylercamp/twvault/app/README.md

 ## TW.Vault.MapDataFetcher
 Utility for retrieving the latest village, player, tribe, and conquer data from all worlds in the provided database.
 Automatically refreshes data hourly and provides an endpoint for forcing an update.

+## TW.Testing
+A tool for miscellaneous testing of different features.
+Not intended to actually be used.
+Can be checked as a reference for how to use some different utilities in the project.

+# Known Outstanding Issues

+- Building/recruitment calculators use values hard-coded for w100
+- Map overlay script always requests the full set of tags for the entire world, rather than just requesting for what's currently visible
+- High scores service runs updates for all groups at the same time, causing regular spikes in CPU usage (these updates should be spaced evenly rather than running all at once)
+- (... plus various others I've forgotten or am unaware of)